Gürtel affair: Valencian proceedings

-2018 verdict
+Época I trial and judgment

+The trial in the Época I proceedings began in 2016.
 On 24 May 2018, several Spanish politicians and business people, including Correa, his lieutenant Pablo Crespo, and former Spanish treasurer Luis Bárcenas, were convicted in the Gürtel case.
+The judgment concerned conduct between 1999 and 2005, with some specific later activities, and it imposed a total of 165 penalties.
 Correa was sentenced to 51 years in prison, while Crespo was jailed for 37 years and six months.
-Bárcenas, a close ally of Spanish Prime Minister Mariano Rajoy, received a 33-year sentence and a fine of €44m.
+Bárcenas, a close ally of the Spanish prime minister and pp treasurer Mariano Rajoy, received a 33-year sentence and a fine of €44m.
 Bárcenas's wife, Rosalía Iglesias, was jailed for 15 years, and Correa's ex-wife, Carmen Rodríguez Quijano, for 14 years and eight months.

-It was also decreed that the ruling People's Party had taken part in the kickback scheme since 1989.
+The court found that the Correa network and members of the People's Party had maintained a stable relationship involving services such as travel and event organisation as well as irregularities in public procurement.
+It held that companies linked to Correa had received favourable treatment in certain public contracts and that the resulting scheme involved illicit commissions, gifts, and other benefits.
+It was also decreed that the People's Party had taken part in the kickback scheme since 1989.
 Of the 37 individuals charged, 29 were convicted, while 8 were acquitted.

+The judgment held the PP liable as a beneficiary on a for-profit basis for electoral events in Majadahonda and Pozuelo de Alarcón.
+This was a civil-liability finding requiring restitution of the benefit obtained; it was not a criminal conviction of the party.

 Following this, on 1 June, Prime Minister Rajoy was ousted by a vote of no confidence.

+Supreme Court ruling

+In October 2020, the Supreme Court largely upheld the 2018 judgment.
+It confirmed the convictions of 29 defendants and the PP civil liability as a beneficiary on a for-profit basis, while modifying some individual convictions and sentences.

 Media coverage

 Caricature of Álvaro Pérez, known as El Bigotes (the mustache).
 He was one of the people convicted in relation to activities in Valencia.

 Prior to 2013, reactions to Gürtel often divided along party political lines, with more conservative media downplaying the significance of the allegations.
 Spain's highest-circulation daily newspaper, centre-left El País, which traditionally supports the PSOE, won a major press award (an Ortega y Gasset) in 2010 for investigative journalism relating to Gürtel.
 Público, a newspaper with a more left-wing stance than El País, also gave much coverage to the case.

 In 2013, the picture became more complicated, as the Barcenas case started dividing the electorate of the People's Party.
 While the conservative ABC kept toeing the party line, the centre-right El Mundo carried some of the major revelations about the case.